Trinity by Leon Uris

 Hitchhiking is not everyone's cup of tea.
 Now imagine a large, kitchen appliance coming along for the ride!

 It's a bit crazy.
 It's very funny.
 But isn't that the Emerald Isle in a nutshell?
 This really is one of the best books to read about Ireland.

 Angelas Ashes Frank McCourt

 Later made into a successful film, Angela's Ashes is the first of three memoirs by Irish-American Frank McCourt.
 It opens with the author's early childhood in Brooklyn, where he was born.
 But the family returns to Limerick.
-According to McCourt, they were the only family heading in that particular direction - as anyone with anyone with any sense was heading the other way.
+According to McCourt, they were the only family heading in that particular direction - as anyone with any sense was heading the other way.

 Even as the family struggle with crippling poverty and alcoholism, the author lifts the grim subject humour and charm lift